St. Lawrence species

 Trawl, seine, gillnet.

-The yellowtail flounder has been under moratorium since February 2023 in the southern part of the Gulf of St. Lawrence.
+The yellowtail flounder fishery has been under a moratorium since February 2023 in the southern part of the Gulf of St. Lawrence.

 Itsy-bitsy tiny

-The mouth of yellowtail flounder is so small that it’s impossible to fish it with a hook.
+The mouth of yellowtail flounder is so small that it is impossible to fish them with a hook.

 The yellowtail flounder is an excellent source of protein and vitamin B, including niacin.

 Firm, flaky texture.
 Lean, soft flesh.
-Delicate flavor, somewhere between bland and sweet.
+Delicate flavour, somewhere between bland and sweet.
 Yellowtail flounder has no bones.

-• Cooking it en papillote, or with wine or stock prevents the fillets from drying out.
+• Cooking it en papillote (in foil), or with wine or stock prevents the fillets from drying out.